pldawn/xrtailor/docs/en/source/common/preparing_your_own_asset.md

 ### Binding

-The `BINDING` constraint is used to limit cloth vertex positions so that they're guaranteed to be close to the avatar during the simulation, which addresses several challenges:
+The `BINDING` constraint is used to limit cloth vertex positions so that they are guaranteed to be close to the avatar during the simulation, which addresses several challenges:

 1. **Tethering Effects**: Simulate tethering effects like belts or elastic waistband
 2. **Collision Recovery**: Prevent cloth vertices from slipping off the body when collision response algorithm fails: